ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2020-02-06-04_Introduction_to_Python_4.md

    - a `Moon` instance for Earth's moon Luna
    - a `Planet` instance for Earth with `moon=[luna]`
    - Mars with its two moons Phobos and Deimos
+   You can use [WolframAlpha](https://www.wolframalpha.com) or NASA's [HORIZONS](https://ssd.jpl.nasa.gov/horizons.cgi) system to obtain data.
 6. Calculate the total system masses.
 7. Extend this example...